Vlasti: Tourism

 The village bustles with life in summer as it is then that the Earth Festival is organized.
-It comprises a series of ecological and at the same time joyful events whose objective is to inform and sensitize people showing them the need to respect natural environment.
-Moreover, visitors have the chance to come into contact with the locals, experience their hospitality and participate with them in these jolly festivities.
-Vlasti serves a starting point for fascinating, enjoyable routes either to Mt Mouriki and its shelter or to neighbouring regions.
-There is good infrastructure to support the touristic development of the place with hotels, restaurants and bars.
+It simultaneously comprises a series of ecological and joyful events, whose objective is to inform and sensitize people, highlighting the importance of respecting the natural environment.
+Moreover, visitors have the chance to interact with the locals, experience their hospitality, and participate alongside them in these festivities.
+Vlasti serves a starting point for routes either to Mt Mouriki and its shelter or to neighbouring regions.
+There is infrastructure to support the touristic development of the place with hotels, restaurants and bars.